mspnp/aks-baseline-regulated/docs/deploy/13-validation.md

 ### Steps

-1. Browse to the site with the following appended to the URL: `?sql=DELETE%20FROM` (e.g. <https://bicycle.contoso.com/?sql=DELETE%20FROM>).
+1. Browse to the site with the following appended to the URL: `?sql=DELETE%20FROM` (such as <https://bicycle.contoso.com/?sql=DELETE%20FROM>).
 1. Observe that your request was blocked by Application Gateway's WAF rules and your workload never saw this potentially dangerous request.

 For a more exhaustive WAF test and validation experience, try the [Azure Web Applicationg Firewall Security Protection and Detection Lab](https://techcommunity.microsoft.com/t5/azure-network-security/tutorial-overview-azure-web-application-firewall-security/ba-p/2030423).